-The decrease in selling, general and administrative expenses for the three months ended August 26, 2007 compared to the same period last year was primarily due to the fact that included in selling, general and administrative expenses for Corporate in the first quarter of fiscal year 2007 was \$2.3 million in expenses from Landec's former direct marketing and sales seed business which was sold to Monsanto in December 2006.
-These seed related expenses in the first quarter of fiscal year 2007 were partially offset by the recording of net proceeds of \$1.3 million from an insurance settlement.
-This decrease was partially offset by an increase in selling and marketing expenses at Apio during the first quarter of fiscal year 2008 compared to the same period last year.
+The decrease in selling, general and administrative expenses for the three months ended February 24, 2008 compared to the same period last year was not material.
+The decrease in selling, general and administrative expenses for the nine months ended February 24, 2008 was primarily due to the fact that selling, general and administrative expenses for the nine months ended February 25, 2007 included \$5.6 million in expenses from Landec's former direct marketing and sales seed business that was sold to Monsanto in December 2006.
+This was partially offset by the recording of net proceeds of \$1.5 million from an insurance settlement.